nishantbobade99-sys/TA0027/README.md

 ```

 ### First-Time Setup
-1. Open Asra and create an account
+1. Open NIVI and create an account
 2. Add at least one trusted contact (verified phone number)
 3. Grant location and sensor permissions
 4. Toggle Shadow Mode ON when you want protection